Affiliate Disclosure

 Antitrust allegations

-Developers of iOS apps have been interviewed by investigators working for the US Justice Department as part of an antitrust probe into major tech companies and their control over digital marketplaces, and whether they are competing fairly.
+Investigators working for the US Justice Department have interviewed developers of iOS apps as part of an antitrust probe into major tech companies, their control over digital marketplaces, and whether they are competing fairly.

-The probe is a review to assess "the widespread concerns that consumers, businesses, and entrepreneurs have expressed about search, social media, and some retail services online," the DoJ said in an announcement.
-Its Antitrust Division was confirmed as "conferring with and seeking information from the public, including industry participants who have direct insight into competition in online platforms, as well as others."
+The DoJ's probe is not a secretive affair.
+On the contrary, it is a transparent review that addresses the "widespread concerns that consumers, businesses, and entrepreneurs have expressed about search, social media, and some retail services online," as the DoJ itself has stated.
+The Antitrust Division is actively seeking information from the public, including industry participants, to gain direct insight into competition in online platforms.

-The antitrust committee has also asked Apple for information related to how they manage the App Store.
-Information requested includes Apple's policy of third-party payment systems, Apple's revenue share policy for in-app purchases, and whether or not users can choose non-Apple apps as default apps.
+The antitrust committee has also asked Apple for information related to how it manages the App Store.
+The requested information includes Apple's policy of third-party payment systems, revenue share policy for in-app purchases, and whether or not users can choose non-Apple apps as default apps.

 The Hey email app only works if subscribed from the company website The Hey email app only works if subscribed from the company website